 No one will be trying out any treatments or medical procedures on you.
 You’ll be helping faculty with teaching and testing.
 If the session involves a physical exam, you’ll know about all the aspects in advance.

 It’s a chance to make a difference in educating future health care professionals and standardized patients also typically like to learn about health.
-Often standardized patients are very people-oriented and outgoing and enjoy getting to meet learners and faculty members.
+Generally, standardized patients are very people-oriented, outgoing and enjoy getting to meet learners and faculty members.
 The sessions are always different because the learners are always different and are growing and evolving.
 There may be other benefits to being a standardized patient.
 Recent literature suggests that people who work as standardized patients are more capable of benefiting from the health care system and are more satisfied with their own physicians.

 There are no breast, pelvic, rectal, or testicular exams done.

-You will be carefully coached to each case.
+You will be carefully coached on each case.
 You will learn the complete medical history you are to portray, either yours, if you agree in advance, or a role play.
 As the standardized patient, you may be able to tell the student details about your life such as your job, your family and hobbies.
 You will be trained to portray the appropriate demeanor and emotional state of the patient as well.
 For cases requiring a physician examination, you will be taught how to move as a patient would and to accurately simulate responses while being examined.

 Yes.
 We aren’t trying to deceive anyone.
 Students are told to behave just as they would with real patients while doing histories and physical examinations.
 You can use your own first name if you choose.